sbakercox/sbakercox/README.md

 </div>

 ---
-### About Me TL:DR Edition
+### :eyes: About Me TL:DR Edition

-- 😄 Pronouns: He/Him
+- :grin: Pronouns: He/Him
-- 🔭 I’m currently working on ...
+- :thinking: I’m currently working on my personal site and two 100hrs projects.
-- 🌱 I’m currently learning ...
+- :nerd_face: I’m currently learning React and React Native.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- :upside_down_face: Ask me about anything, I love challenging/pushing my knowledge base.
-- 📫 How to reach me: ...
+- :sunglasses: How to reach me: Feel free to use any of the socials above.
-- ⚡ Fun fact: ...
+- :smirk: Fun fact: Aside from media production and tech support, I also spent some time bartending and still practice on my free time.

 ---